XMegaForArduino/libraries/README.md

 the following libraries are included:

 XSPI  - SPI library, modified for XMega.
 Use '#include &lt;XSPI.h&gt;'<br>
 XSD   - SD Card library, modified for XMega.
 Use '#include &lt;XSD.h&gt;'<br>
+XWire - 'Wire' library, modified for XMega.
+Use '#include &lt;XWire.h&gt;'<br>

-Most (if not all) of the libraries are derived from the originals shipped with Arduino 1.05 and are licensed using [L]GPL v2 or v3.
+Most (if not all) of the libraries are derived from the originals shipped with Arduino 1.06 and are licensed using [L]GPL v2 or v3.
 The same licenses apply here, and of course (like the originals) they are available to you free of charge in accordance with the original license terms.